 Large cats (over 12 lbs) 3 droppers twice daily.

-NOTE: This product is not recommended for pregnant or nursing animals or animals taking diabetes medication (both Rehmannia root and Bugleweed may lower blood-sugar levels.
-This product together with insulin may cause blood-sugar levels to drop too low).
+NOTE: This product is not recommended for pregnant or nursing animals or animals taking diabetes medication (both Rehmannia root and Bugleweed may lower blood-sugar levels which, together with insulin, may cause blood-sugar levels to drop too low).
 Do not give to animals with under-performing thyroids or animals on thyroid medication.
 Use only as an herbal medicine for hyperthyroidism in cats.
 1 dropper = 1 squeeze of the black bulb (1.0mL) which fills the pipette about half full.
 Refrigerate after opening.

 Our Risk-Free Guarantee